mushfi02/Sales-Prediction-using-Python-ML/README.md

 # Conclusion

--In this task, I have used the Advertising Dataset to predict sales based on TV, Radio, and Newspaper advertising budgets.
+- In this task, I have used the Advertising Dataset to predict sales based on TV, Radio, and Newspaper advertising budgets.

 - I performed an analysis and visualization of the dataset to understand the relationships between features and identify outliers.